sentiment-analysis-spanish/sentiment-spanish/README.md

 [![PyPI version](https://badge.fury.io/py/sentiment_analysis_spanish.svg)](https://badge.fury.io/py/sentiment_analysis_spanish)

+# LAST VERSION CHANGES:
+From version 0.0.25 we no longer use tensorflow.
+The model is now based on Naive Bayes classifier.

 # How does it work?

-sentiment-spanish is a python library that uses convolutional neural networks to predict the sentiment of spanish sentences.
+sentiment-spanish is a python library that uses Naive Bayes classification to predict the sentiment of spanish sentences.
 The model was trained using over *800000* reviews of users of the pages *eltenedor, decathlon, tripadvisor, filmaffinity and ebay*.
 This reviews were extracted using web scraping with the project [opinion-reviews-scraper](https://github.com/sentiment-analysis-spanish/opinion-reviews-scraper)

 Using the rate in the user reviews we trained the model to learn from the language in them.
-For that we use the libraries Keras and Tensorflow.
-We achieved a validation accuracy (accuracy over fresh data, no used for training) of 88%.
+We achieved a validation accuracy (accuracy over fresh data, no used for training) of 90%.
 For more details regarding the training of the neural network model check the repo [sentiment-analysis-model-neural-network](https://github.com/sentiment-analysis-spanish/sentiment-analysis-model-neural-network)

 # Why?